Frequently asked questions for students considering studying the Master of Teaching (Primary).

 A: No, the course is not offered externally.

 A: While the workload is not unlike that of a graduate teacher, it is heavier than in a typical undergraduate year.
-Although the contact time varies between semesters, prospective students should note that there is a great deal of out-of-class work to be done in preparation for workshops, seminars, assessment tasks and Professional Practice.
+Although the contact time varies between teaching periods, prospective students should note that there is a great deal of out-of-class work to be done in preparation for workshops, seminars, assessment tasks and Professional Practice.

 A: The Master of Teaching degree involves two years of intensive study of education that prepares highly skilled professionals who have a deep understanding of teaching and student learning and the potential for future leadership roles.